Trishna (2011 film): Plot

-Based on Thomas Hardy's classic novel Tess of the D'Urbervilles, Trishna tells the story of a woman whose life is destroyed by the restrictions of social status, complications of love and life, and her development as an individual.
-Set in contemporary Rajasthan, Trishna meets a wealthy British businessman, Jay Singh, who has come to India to work in his father's hotel business.
-He sees her dancing at a hotel, and is attracted to her beauty and innocence.
+Wealthy British businessman Jay Singh comes to Rajasthan, India, to work in his father's hotel business.
+He sees a woman named Trishna dancing at a hotel and becomes attracted to her.

-After an accident destroys her father's Jeep and leaves her family without the means to support themselves, Trishna, approached with an offer of employment from Jay, accepts and begins her work beneath him.
+After an accident destroys her father's Jeep and leaves her family without the means to support themselves, Trishna, approached with an offer of employment from Jay, accepts and begins to work for him.

-Jay develops an attraction toward Trishna, expressing it through special treatment and gifts.
-She is overwhelmed by his generosity and his position of power, and does not know how to respond.
+Jay gives Trishna special treatment and gifts.
+Overwhelmed by his generosity and his position of power, she does not know how to respond.
 After a night out with friends, Jay tracks her down and rescues her from two men harassing her on the street.
-However, instead of taking her back to the servant quarters of the hotel, he stops in a wooded area and makes an advance.
-It is implied that he rapes her, when she returns from their encounter crying heavily.
+Instead of taking her back to the servant quarters of the hotel, he stops in a wooded area and makes an advance.
+It is implied that he rapes her, and Trishna returns home crying.
 She flees the next morning back to her family.
-An unwanted pregnancy results, and Trishna has an abortion, hoping to put the entire episode behind her and continue in her family as if she'd never left.
-However, her father's shame over her pregnancy and the family's need for income means that she is sent to work for her aunt and uncle, serving her bed-bound aunt and also working in the small factory her uncle runs.
-To her dismay, Jay tracks her down again and seems surprised that she has not tried to contact him; due to his own abusive, self-indulgent tendencies, he views the rape as a consensual sexual experience.
-He offers her the opportunity to be his live-in girlfriend in Mumbai, and Trishna chooses to go with him, escaping the drudgery of factory work to start life again with Jay in the city.
+An unwanted pregnancy results, and Trishna has an abortion, hoping to continue in her family as if she had never left.
+However, her father's shame over her pregnancy and the family's need for income means that she is sent to serve her bed-bound aunt and work in the small factory her uncle runs.
+Jay tracks her down again and seems surprised that she has not tried to contact him, having viewed the rape as a consensual sexual experience.
+He offers her the opportunity to be his girlfriend in Mumbai, and Trishna chooses to go with him, escaping the drudgery of factory work.